Francis Asbury Memorial: Description

-Francis Asbury Statue Washington D.C.
-Dedication Events
+Design and dedication event

 During the leap year of 1919, President Woodrow Wilson and the 66th Congress of the United States gave approval to the site and location for the Francis Asbury Statue.
 This formal event which occurred on February 29, 1919 allowed for the newly formed Francis Asbury Memorial Foundation to begin its work to raise monies for the Francis Asbury Statue.

 For design of the statue, The Francis Asbury Memorial Foundation chose Mr. Evarts Tracy.
 The distinguished designer from the New York architectural firm, Tracy and Swartwout, was not only a talented architect and designer, he was the great-great grandson of Roger Sherman, a signer of the American Declaration of Independence.
 In addition to his design architectural design experience, Mr. Evarts Tracy was commissioned years earlier to design camouflage techniques for the troops on the front line of World War I.

 The design of the Francis Asbury Statue by Mr. Evarts Tracy began in the year 1919.
 Upon completion of the design, the Francis Asbury Memorial Foundation chose the Roman Bronze Works of New York to build the equestrian memorial.
 In 1921, the Roman Bronze Works in turn commissioned the independent artist, Henry Augustus Lukeman to sculpt the Asbury Statue.

-The American sculptor was born in Richmond, Virginia in 1872: at the early age of ten he began to sculpt with wood and clay.
-Through a workshop at the New York-based Boys' Club he learned the basics of sculpting.
-For the next three years, his fascination with the art form led him to study under the Irish artist and immigrant, Launt Thompson.
-By the age of sixteen, Augustus Lukeman gained an apprenticeship at the New York City based foundry founded by Mr. John Williams.
-He remained in this learning program until 1891 when he reached the age of nineteen.
-For the next few years, Augustus Lukeman spent his days studying and working with terra cotta and his evenings studying drawing techniques and antiques at the Cooper Union for the Advancement of Science and Art.

-By the summer of 1924, Augustus Lukeman was nearly complete with the Francis Asbury Statue.

-Wednesday, October 15, 1924 at 2:30 pm, several thousand people gather to view the dedication ceremony for the Francis Asbury Statue.
-Dignitaries from Washington D.C. seat on the white-draped platform.
-The photos from the day were taken from an advantageous viewpoint.
-The article, Francis Asbury Statue Dedication, displays the photos from the actual event.
+On October 15, 1924 at 2:30 pm, a dedication ceremony for the Francis Asbury Statue took place with several thousand people in attendance, including dignitaries from Washington D.C.

-In one of the photos, President Calvin Coolidge stands at the podium, ready to give his speech which contains the famous phrase about Francis Asbury which many who know of Asbury are familiar with, “He is entitled to rank as one of the builders of our nation.”
+In one of the photos taken of the ceremony, President Calvin Coolidge stands at the podium, ready to give his speech containing a famous phrase about Francis Asbury, “He is entitled to rank as one of the builders of our nation.”